 The client also wanted to keep the original hardware, which in this case, I totally agreed with!
 The hardware was perfect for the overall look she wanted to achieve.

 I then gave the dresser a very light sanding using 120-grit sandpaper.
-I did not sand down to the original wood, just enough to rough of the surface for the paint to adhere correctly.
+I did not sand down to the original wood, just enough to rough up the surface for the paint to adhere correctly.

 After using my tack cloth to remove all the dust particles, I was ready to paint.
 I gave the dresser one coat of the Chiffon Cream.
 I allowed the first coat of paint to dry for 24-hours.
 You can paint a second coat after 2-3 hours, but I like my paint to dry for 24-hours to give it time to harden.
 I then gave it a light sanding with 220-grit sandpaper.
 Then I used my tack cloth to remove the sanding particles.
 I then applied a second coat.
 I figured this dresser would get a lot of use, so a second coat would not hurt.